Zelly/ETWolfStarter/README.md

 If you wish to donate I would be grateful, maybe I could buy a new computer!

 ## Changes
+### 1.3.0
+* Added issues button to link to issues page issue #2
+* Added donate button to link to paypal donate page
+* Added version to the navbar
+* Added a 100ms delay for pinging server so the application will now load the main part first issue #5
+* Fixed process hanging after starting ET issue #7
+* Fixed minimize glitching focus out issue #8
+* Separated frames into their own class for a more modular approach issue #3
+* Cleaned up some code while separating frames
+* Improved the builder
 ### 1.2.1
 * Added an automatic updater (testing)
 * Added an icon